RAK3372 WisBlock LPWAN Module Quick Start Guide

 Hardware Setup

-Your RAK3372 will not work on its own.
-It needs at least to be connected to a WisBlock Base together with an antenna.
-You can then interface various WisBlock Modules via the available slots in the WisBlock Base.
-You can also add a battery as a power source and optional solar charging.
-All hardware-related configurations for your RAK3372 are discussed here.
+The RAK3372 must be connected to a WisBlock Base along with an antenna.
+Various WisBlock Modules can be interfaced using the available slots on the WisBlock Base.
+Additionally, a battery can be added as a power source, with optional solar charging.
+All hardware-related configurations for the RAK3372 are covered in this guide.

 This section covers: